Mikey's Muppet Memorabilia Museum

 Bert, Ernie, Big Bird, and Cookie Monster by Applause

-Super Grover, Oscar the Grouch, Count and Mr. Snuffleupagus by Applause
+Super Grover, Oscar the Grouch, Count and Mr. Snuffleupagus (or Snuffy) by Applause

-To my knowledge, this is the very first series of Sesame PVC figures that Applause produced in the mid 1980's.
-The set of eight figures was sold as special collector's items through Shell gas stations and convenience stores in Canada, the same way that McDonald's restaurants sell toys.
-They are the most common of all the Applause PCV figures and are very easy to find.
-They still show up regularly at thrift stores or flea markets, and probably always will!
+Shown above is the complete series of eight Sesame Street figures from the Shell gas station promotion.
+To my knowledge, these Shell figures from the mid 1980's were the very first series of Sesame PVC figures that Applause produced.
+The set was sold as special collector's items through Shell gas stations and 7-11 convenience stores in Canada, the same way that McDonald's restaurants sell toys.

 Here is the Applause Super Grover figure in the original baggie.
 This is how each of the figures in the Shell/Sesame promotion were packaged.
 The baggie just had the Sesame Street logo, there were no individual character names.
 The text in the bottom corner of the baggie says "Made in China for Shell Calgary" in both English and French.